HazyResearch/ThunderKittens/README.md

 #### General setup

-Several of these demos are setup to use large 8B models from Hugging Face.
-To setup, run login:
+Several of these demos are set up to use large 8B models from Hugging Face.
+To setup, run `login`:

 ```bash
 huggingface-cli login